-SUM is a private institution currently registered with the Louisiana Board of Regents, Florida Board of Regents and California Bureau for Postsecondary Education (BPPE).

-CA Bureau for Private Postsecondary Education

-The Bureau for Private Postsecondary Education has granted SUM approval to operate and grant degrees within the State of California.
+SUM is a private Institution currently registered with the Louisiana Board of Regents, Florida Board of Regents and California Bureau for Postsecondary Education (BPPE).
+The Bureau for Private Postsecondary Education has granted SUM approval to operate within the State of California.
+The Institution is a private institution that it is approved to operate means compliance with the standards as set forth in the CEC and 5, CCR.
 Approval to operate means compliance with minimum standards set forth by the BPPE.

-Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Post-Secondary Education at:
+Any questions a student may have regarding this Catalog that have not been satisfactorily answered by the Institution may be directed to the Bureau for Private Post-Secondary Education at:

-Bureau for Private Postsecondary Education
+Bureau for Private Postsecondary Education (BPPE)